Supply Chain Management and Logistics, M.S.C.M.

 Co-op Placement or Applied Project

 The Master of Supply Chain Management and Logistics degree includes a 4-month graduate co-op placement or applied project in which students gain hands-on experience in the supply chain management field.
 These placements are made possible by the Stu Clark graduate school’s network of connections within Manitoba and across Canada.
+For additional details on entrance to the Co-op stream and its requirements, consult the program's supplementary regulations.

 Progression Chart